thesse1/webmethods-api-gateway-staging/README.md

 ## Develop and test APIs using API Gateway

 The most common use case for an API Developer is to develop APIs in their local development environments or the central CONFIG environment and then export them to a flat file representation such that they can be integrated to any VCS.
-Also developers need to import their APIs from a VCS (flat file representation) to their local development environments for further updates.
+Also, developers need to import their APIs from a VCS (flat file representation) to their local development environments for further updates.

 The gateway_import_export_utils.bat under /bin can be used for this.
 Using this batch script, the developers can export APIs from their local development API Gateway or the central CONFIG environment to their VCS local repository and vice versa.
 In addition to that, the gateway_import_export_utils.bat batch script can also be used for exporting or importing a defined set of general configuration assets from/to local development environments, CONFIG, BUILD, DEV, STAGE or PROD.